Muhammad-Al-Halaby/Regular-Languages-Simulator/README.md

 ## Software Description
 - The project is written in Java, the front end was created using java swing library and the back end was created using graphs and data structures.

-- The application consists of three main panels
+- The application consists of three main panels:
   - Drawing panel where you can draw the DFA or NFA.
   - Control panel where you can start the simulation, freeze, unfreeze, trace back, or even remove a state from the resulted states.
   - States panel where you see each state and trace its path back or freeze it.